-- 1. To have plans for all new buildings and modifications of existing structures, where ionizing radiation is to be used, submitted through the Radiation Safety Department for approval by the appropriate Radiation Safety Committee prior to the construction or modification. - To have any area where radionuclides were previously used surveyed by the Radiation Safety Department before any maintenance, architectural, or engineering work is conducted.
-Call the Radiation Safety Department at (304) 293 - 3413 to see that any needed decontamination or disposal is carried out properly. - 3.
-To have new staff members who desire to use ionizing radiation secure and read a copy of the Radiation Safety Manual for Research Applications from the Radiation Safety Department.
-In particular, the new staff member's attention should initially be directed to "Procurement of all Radiation Sources" for information about transferring radionuclides and equipment containing radionuclides to the University or WVH RMH from another institution. - 4.
-To have Authorized Users who are leaving the university or changing laboratories inform the Radiation Safety Department.
-They should arrange, with guidance from the Radiation Safety Department, for the transfer of unused radionuclides to other Authorized Users and any radioactive waste picked up by Radiation Safety.
+- A. To have plans for all new buildings and modifications of existing structures, where ionizing radiation is to be used, submitted through the Radiation Safety Department for approval by the appropriate Radiation Safety Committee prior to the construction or modification. - B. To have any area where radionuclides were previously used surveyed by the Radiation Safety Department before workmen do any rearranging of the area.
+Call the Radiation Safety Department at 304-293-3413 to see that any needed decontamination or disposal is carried out properly. - C. To have new staff members who desire to use ionizing radiation secure a copy of this Radiation Safety Manual from the Radiation Safety Department.
+In particular, the new staff member's attention should initially be directed to "Procurement of all Radiation Sources" for information about transferring radionuclides and equipment containing radionuclides to the university or hospital from another institution. - D. To have Authorized Users who are leaving the university or changing laboratories inform the Radiation Safety Department.
+They should arrange for the transfer of unused radionuclides to other Authorized Users and any radioactive waste picked up by Radiation Safety.
 This will keep any potentially hazardous material from being unsupervised when a faculty member terminates.